HARDING, VINCENT.

 Arrangement Note

-Organized into eleven series: (1) The Mennonite Church, (2) Spelman College, (3) The Martin Luther King, Jr. Memorial Center, (4) The Institute of the Black World, (5) Subject files, (6) Writings, (7) Printed materials, (8) Photographs, (9) Personal papers, (10) Audiovisual and (11) Unprocessed additions.
+Organized into eleven series: (1) The Mennonite Church, (2) Spelman College, (3) The Martin Luther King, Jr. Memorial Center, (4) The Institute of the Black World, (5) Subject files, (6) Writings, (7) Printed materials, (8) Photographs, (9) Personal papers, (10) Audiovisual, (11) Born digital material, and (12) Unprocessed additions.

 Selected Search Terms